 Cheapo mini blinds in kitchen and bathroom – We are sure these won’t last long and will be all crinkly and bendy just like when you lived in a dorm or your first apartment.
 But new blinds/window coverings are an easy fix.

 No transfer switch for the generator – We must go outside to plug the shore cable into the generator outlet.
 This is archaic and no motorhome with a generator should come without an automatic transfer switch!
 It is something we can, and will, fix over time.
 We see that the 2020 Winnebago Views have this feature now.
 Yay!
+We have added a transfer switch now.

 We have seen a few previews of the new 2019 Sprinter Chassis and the 2020 Winnebago View 24D.
 Winnebago has added some much needed changes that would have cut down our list of mods immensely.
 BUT if we had not purchased at this time then our planned trip in a few weeks might be put on hold.
 Stay tuned.
 We are ready for a big shake down trip.
 Let’s hope it holds together!!